Table of Contents

 - The tax applies to transfers of anything of value, not just cash, and even the establishment of a trust for a grandchild could trigger a tax liability.

-- To avoid a capital gains tax liability, consider the timing of the gift and keep in mind the estate tax exemption, which in 2023 is $12.92 million for an individual and $25.84 million for a couple.
+- To avoid a capital gains tax liability, consider the timing of the gift and keep in mind the estate tax exemption, which in 2025 is $13.99 million.

 If you're lucky enough to have grandchildren and want to help support them financially, you should know about the generation-skipping transfer tax.
 This tax could also apply to a substantial gift to anyone else who's at least 37 1/2 years younger than you.